Bit

 Pedant

-For streaming audio and DAC users who care about quality.
+For music streamers, DAC users, and listeners who care about quality.

 - Open the BitPedant disk image and drag BitPedant.app into Applications.